ThomasWaldmann/vcc/README.md

 - you still can meet them: if they are "there", they have time and comm channels are open (otherwise they would not be "there"). audio, video, text, ...
-- there can be public places to hang out (think of assemblies) - being there means one is open to publicly talk with some people about the respective topic.
-2 people start, more people can join listening or talking.
+- there can be public places to hang out (think of assemblies)
+  - being there means one is open to publicly talk with some people about topic
+  - 2 people start, more people can join listening or talking
-  (how good does that work/scale with remote audio/video?)
+  - how good does that work/scale with remote audio/video?
 - if there is a need for private talk, a group of people could lock their conversation, so no more people can join and hear/contribute.
   (not sure this is needed, could be also just made outside of VCC)
 - nice thing: your virtual person can be at multiple spaces at the same time. you can still only talk to a limited amount of people though.

+DECT phones
-DECT phones (== some comm channel not bound to some specific space/room)
+- == some comm channel not bound to some specific space/room
 - easy, just chat to someone
 - should have "off" switch